KingsleyPattinson/AnomalyDetectionBenchmark/README.md

 | instance46 | 167952 | 25 | 2 | 0.001% |
 | instance47 | 167958 | 30 | 26 | 0.015% |

-Due to xx Data Exposure Policy, we delete all data's timestamps and column names.<br />The last column of every instance file is the anomaly label, other columns are different system metrics.
+Due to Company Data Exposure Policy, we delete all data's timestamps and column names.<br />The last column of every instance file is the anomaly label, other columns are different system metrics.
 <a name="aCTNS"></a>
 ### 1.2 Public Datasets
 You can download the Public Datasets through the following URL: [https://drive.google.com/file/d/1MqJ-Qf20wm8MaweyyzGc3SB3JujTIiEd/view?usp=sharing](https://drive.google.com/file/d/1MqJ-Qf20wm8MaweyyzGc3SB3JujTIiEd/view?usp=sharing)